ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 Does the presence of libraries, museums and other cultural institutions in the surroundings of schools impact the way schools evaluate their teaching performance?
 Do building certifications also play a role in school self-evaluation?

-When browsing the datasets provided by the italian Ministry of Education, University and Research (MIUR), the reasons behind the results of schools self-evaluation are not clear-cut.
-Schools tend to describe the activities carried out during the academic year, with little explanation on how such activities may have had an impact on their performance.
-In the same way, statistics about students performance is provided without discussing the underlying reasons.

-This project will look at school self-evaluations in a particular perspective to find out if the presence or lack of cultural institutions and of building certifications are among the factors affecting school performance.
+This project will look at school self-evaluations from a particular perspective to find out if the presence or lack of cultural institutions and of building certifications are among the factors affecting school performance.

 ## 2. Application scenario